claudiocastello/edX-MITx-6.00.2x/Quiz/problems.md

         Returns: a list of a subset of songs fitting in 'max_size' in the order in which they were chosen.
         """

+# Problem 4

+You are given a list of unique positive integers L sorted in descending order and a positive integer sum s.
+The list has n elements.
+Consider writing a program that finds values for multipliers such that the following equation holds:

+Assume a greedy approach to this problem.
+You calculate the integer multipliers m_0, m_1, ..., m_(n-1) by finding the largest multiplier possible for the largest value in the list, then for the second largest, and so on.
+Write a function that returns the sum of the multipliers using this greedy approach.
+If the greedy approach does not yield a set of multipliers such that the equation above sums to s, return the string "no solution".
+Write the function implementing this greedy algorithm with the specification below:

+    def greedySum(L, s):
+        """ input: s, positive integer, what the sum should add up to L, list of unique positive integers sorted in descending order Use the greedy approach where you find the largest multiplier for the largest value in L then for the second largest, and so on to solve the equation s = L[0]*m_0 + L[1]*m_1 + ... + L[n-1]*m_(n-1)
+            return: the sum of the multipliers or "no solution" if greedy approach does not yield a set of multipliers such that the equation sums to 's'
+        """

+# Problem 5

+Consider a list of positive (there is at least one positive) and negative numbers.
+You are asked to find the maximum sum of a contiguous subsequence.
+For example,

+    in the list [3, 4, -1, 5, -4], the maximum sum is 3+4-1+5 = 11
+    in the list [3, 4, -8, 15, -1, 2], the maximum sum is 15-1+2 = 16

+One algorithm goes through all possible subsequences and compares the sums of each contiguous subsequence with the largest sum it has seen.

+Write a function that meets the specification below.

+    def max_contig_sum(L):
+        """ L, a list of integers, at least one positive Returns the maximum sum of a contiguous subsequence in L """
+        #YOUR CODE HERE